 It’s been 10 years since the introduction of the Animal Welfare Act - a crucial piece of legislation for the safeguarding of animal welfare which allows us to act before an animal suffers.
 But, 10 years later and animals are still suffering.

-Every day there are five convictions for animal cruelty
+Every day there are four convictions for animal cruelty

 In 2016 we successfully convicted 1,401 animal abusers.
 Many of those convicted will have received a ban for keeping animals and some will have received a fine or custodial sentence.